-The Garden of Morning Calm is exactly that – a massive botanical garden boasting 20 different themed sections.
+No day trip to Nami Island is complete without a visit to the Garden of Morning Calm, a massive botanical garden boasting 20 different themed sections.

-It’s filled with vivid greenery, lush trees, and beautifully arranged plants all surrounded by gorgeous mountains.
-The voices of kids running through the open fields fill the air and there are many families enjoying picnics on the well-manicured lawns.
+It’s filled with vivid greenery, lush trees, and beautifully arranged plants, all surrounded by gorgeous mountains.
+The voices of kids running through the gardens fill the air, and there are many families enjoying picnics on the well-manicured lawns.

 You can spend hours wandering through the small paths and along the soft streams.
-This marvelous garden is so big that it’s not difficult to get lost among all the scenic walkways and quaint bridges.
+This marvelous garden is so big, and you can easily get lost among all the scenic walkways and quaint bridges.

 Unlike Nami Island, there aren’t any fun activities to do at the Garden of Moning Calm except admire the beauty.
 It’s the perfect place to relax and enjoy the scenery.